po1sigala/live/01-Class-Content/05-Third-Party-APIs/01-Activities/26-Stu_Moment-Format/README.md

 If you have completed the activity and want to further your knowledge, work through the following challenge with your partner:

-* How can we measure the difference between two time stamps with `Moment.js`?
-Read the [Moment.js Docs](https://momentjs.com/docs/) to research how this works.
+* What is a Day.js plugin?
+How do you use a Day.js plugin?
+Read the Day.js documentation to research plugins. (<https://day.js.org/docs/en/plugin/plugin>)

+* List three different Day.js plugins and their purposes.

 ---